-The Council supports and advocates policy changes that will not only embrace but encourage the growth of this emerging and important industry.
-These include measures to:

-- Permit the operation of small UAVs beyond visual line of sight. - Support the development of infrastructure to safely manage the widespread use of low-altitude airspace.
+- The Council supports and advocates policy changes that will not only embrace but encourage the growth of this emerging and important industry.
+These include measures to: - Permit the operation of small UAVs beyond visual line of sight. - Support the development of infrastructure to safely manage the widespread use of low-altitude airspace.

-Embrace the cargo and human carriage and delivery potential of UAV technology in a wide array of capacities ranging from humanitarian aid to commercial operations.
+- Enable broader UAS access to commercial mobile services and unlicensed spectrum vital to the safe and widespread integration of UAS. - Embrace the cargo and human carriage and delivery potential of UAV technology in a wide array of capacities ranging from humanitarian aid to commercial operations.